luszczynski/demo-fuse-online-3scale/README.md

 # Demo using Fuse Online and 3Scale

-Demo showing Fuse Online and 3Scale
+Demo showing Fuse Online and 3Scale.
+This guide was based on [Rodrigo Ramalho demo](https://gist.github.com/hodrigohamalho/a52dfb24383c89b4c6b1022123e195f2).

 ## Slides